-- Although being LGBT in itself is not an inherent risk factor for harm, the school recognises that children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT. - Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-It is vital that staff endeavour to reduce the additional barriers faced and provide a safe space for them to speak out or share their concerns with members of staff. - LGBT inclusion is part of the school's Relationship and Sex Education and Health Education curriculum.
+- refer to the DfE Guidance for Schools and Colleges in relation to Gender Questioning Children, when deciding how to proceed. - Risks can be compounded where children lack a trusted adult with whom they can be open.
+It is vital that staff endeavour to reduce the additional barriers faced and creature a culture in which they can speak out or share their concerns with colleagues. - Lesbian, gay, bisexual or gender questioning is part of the school's Relationship, Sex and Health Education curriculum.

-27. Gangs, County Lines, Serious violence, Crime and Exploitation
+28. Gangs, County Lines, Serious violence, Crime and Exploitation

 - The Academy recognises the impact of gangs, county lines, serious violence, crime and sexual exploitation.
-The initial response to child victims is important and staff must take any allegation seriously and work in ways that support children and keep them safe. - All staff have been trained and recognise the need to be vigilant for the signs that may include, but not exclusively: - unexplained gifts/new possessions these can indicate children have been approached by/involved with individuals associated with criminal networks/gangs. - children who go missing for periods of time or regularly come home late - children who regularly miss school or education or do not take part in education - change in friendships/relationships with others/groups - children who associate with other young people involved in exploitation - children who suffer from changes in emotional well-being - significant decline in performance - signs of self-harm/significant change in wellbeing - signs of assault/unexplained injuries.
+The initial response to child victims is important and staff must take any allegation seriously and work in ways that support children and keep them safe. - All staff have been trained and recognise the need to be vigilant for the signs that may include, but not exclusively: - unexplained gifts/new possessions these can indicate children have been approached by/involved with individuals associated with criminal networks/gangs. - children who go missing for periods of time or regularly come home late - children who regularly miss school or education or do not take part in education - change in friendships/relationships with others/groups - children who associate with other young people involved in exploitation - children who suffer from changes in emotional wellbeing - significant decline in performance - signs of self-harm/significant change in wellbeing - signs of assault/unexplained injuries.

-28. Female genital mutilation (FGM) and forced marriage
+29. Female genital mutilation (FGM) and forced marriage

 - All staff are made aware of the issues around FGM, so-called 'honour'-based abuse and forced marriage, as well as the signs and symptoms, the actions they must take and the mandatory duty to report any concerns to the Police under Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) - Whilst all staff should speak to the DSL/DDSL about any concerns about female genital mutilation (FGM), there is a specific legal duty on teachers.
 If a teacher, in the course of their work, discovers that an act of FGM appears to have been carried out on a girl under the age of18, they must personally report this to the Police.
 Those failing to report such cases may face disciplinary sanctions.
 Unless the teacher has good reason not to, they should still consider and discuss any such case with the DSL and involve local authority children's social care as appropriate. - Forcing a person into a marriage is a crime in England and Wales.
 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
 Staff can contact the Forced Marriage Unit if they need advice or information: Contact: 020 7008 0151 or email fmu@fcdo.gov.uk. - Since February 2023 it has also been a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
-As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages. - If any member of staff has concerns that a such conduct is being or may be carried out, they should log their concern on MyConcern and speak to the DSL, who will take appropriate action.
+As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages. - See KCSIE 2024 Appendix B for further details of so-called 'honour'-based abuse and forced marriage.

+• If any member of staff has concerns that a such conduct is being or may be carried out, they should log their concern on MyConcern and speak to the DSL, who will take appropriate action.